SahilMund/Spotify-NextJs-Clone/README.md

 - Full responsiveness for all devices
 - Credential authentication with Supabase
 - Github authentication integration
-- File and image upload using Supabase storage
+- File and image upload using Supabase storage (User can upload image, songs and lyrics)
 - Client form validation and handling using react-hook-form
 - Server error handling with react-toast
 - Play song audio